St Matthias, Bristol: Departments and courses

+In addition, the Department of Psychology was housed at the campus, before staff, students and laboratories were moved to the Frenchay campus.
+The move was made in order to join the other departments in the Faculty of Applied Sciences.

 Buildings and facilities

 The campus has some Victorian Gothic buildings, and is set around a quad.

 Closure

 The University of the West of England closed the campus in September 2014 (with operations on the site ceasing on 4 July 2014) as a part of a relocation project.
 The various departments of the faculty of Creative Arts, Humanities and Education from St Matthias and Bower Ashton have moved to new facilities at Frenchay campus.
-As part of the planned closure UWE and the UWE Students' Union held a 3 day farewell party to celebrate the campus, its history, staff, ex- staff, students and alumni.
+As part of the planned closure UWE and the UWE Students' Union held a 3-day farewell party to celebrate the campus, its history, staff, ex- staff, students and alumni.

 In March 2014 it was announced that, subject to planning permission, the site would be sold and redeveloped by Barratt Developments for housing and the listed buildings would become a Steiner School.